ajaykan/equity-derivatives-toolkit/README.md

 - Trading Range:
   - Use a security's 30, 50 day price range to determine its relative 'valuation' and when a stock trades within a certain percent of its range, it could be an indicator to sell a put with a strike price towards/at the lower bound

-`drip_mgmt.py`: based on positions in a portfolio; dynamically enable DRIP on certain positions.
-Allows user to adjust annual income by to preference

-- Rank all positions in portfolio by your long term interest.
-Set a desired income level/year and a percentage 'cushion'.
-This tool will then automate the reinvestment of dividend in certain long term positions, and offer cashflow from positions with a lower long term interest.
-By reinvesting dividends in certain positions you can grow your long term hold share count, and provide steady cashflow for general use.

 Assumptions:
 - 3 day MA to measure price